smirarab/ASTRAL/astral-tutorial.md

 ASTRAL measures branch length in coalescent units and also has a fast way of measuring support without a need for bootstrapping.
 The algorithms to compute branch lengths and support and the meaning of support outputted is further described in [this paper](http://mbe.oxfordjournals.org/content/early/2016/05/12/molbev.msw079.short?rss=1).
 We will return to these in later sections.

-Some points have to be emphasized:
+Some points have to be emphasized for **branch length**:

-* ASTRAL only estimates branch lengths for internal branches and those terminal branches that correspond to species with more than one individuals sampled.
+* ASTRAL only estimates branch lengths for internal branches and those terminal branches that correspond to species with more than one individual sampled.
 * Branch lengths are in coalescent units and are a direct measure of the amount of discordance in the gene trees.
 As such, they are prone to underestimation because of statistical noise in gene tree estimation.
+* To get branch length in the substitution per site unit, you can use [CASTLES](https://doi.org/10.1093/bioinformatics/btad221).

+For branch support, note that:

 * Branch support values measure the support for a quadripartition (the four clusters around a branch) and not the bipartition, as is commonly done.
+Thus, the support of each branch is a function of that branch and the four branches around it.